tommyku/blog3/content/special/on-negotiation.md

 ## Multi-party Negotiation

 - coalition (or excluded from)
-- how to break a deal by pretending you dont wanna (harbor co.)
+- how to break a deal by pretending you don't wanna (harbor co.)
 -->

 ## Bonus